 pinch dried red pepper flakes

-Pour a little olive oil into a sauce pan and add the garlic.
-Turn up the heat to high and when it starts to get really fragrant, about two or three minutes but be careful not to let it turn brown, and then add the onion.
-When the onion turns translucent, add the carrots and celery and a dash of salt and cook until the vegetables start to soften, five or so minutes.
+Pour a little olive oil into a sauce pan and add the onion.
+Turn up the heat to high and when it starts to get really fragrant and turn translucent, about two or three minutes, and then add the garlic.
+Give it thirty seconds, add the carrots and celery and a dash of salt and cook until the vegetables start to soften, five or so minutes.
 Break up the tomatoes in a bowl and pour them in along with the oregano and a pinch or more of red pepper flakes.
 Don’t kill yourself, but don’t worry about making it a bit too hot.
 You are going to cover it in dairy fat soon so it wont be as strong as you think.
 Keep it on high until you see little bubbles coming through the surface and then turn it down to medium for ten minutes and correct for salt.
 Take it off the heat and puree.

 A couple of tips: I like to construct the pizza on the peel so I don’t mess it up in transfer.
 I’ve also found the it’s easier to get the pizza off the peel and into the oven if you toss a few pinches of cornmeal on the peel before you put down the dough.
 So roll the dough out on a floured service until it’s about 12 inches wide and put it on the peel.
 Pinch the dough around the edges to contain the sauce.
 At this point make sure everything is ready because every minute the sauce sits on the dough outside the oven is a minute that the dough gets soggy.
 Ladle the sauce in the center of the pie and using the bottom of the ladle, spread over the surface.
 Add some sliced fresh mozzarella keeping in mind that it will spread as it melts so you don’t want to cover every square inch.
 Lightly sprinkle with some shredded fontina, which lumps together in the most unpleasant ways, but is worth the effort.
 As I mentioned above, you need to preheat the oven to 500 and when it reaches temperature give your pizza stone twenty minutes to fully absorb the heat.
 Cooking time is from 12 to 15 minutes.
 Make sure and check every five minutes or so for bubbles in the crust.
 If you see one, pop it with a fork.